How To Prioritise Construction Safety On A Project Site

 Ensure that your workers are aware of their responsibilities

 Your workers also have their part to ensure safety at the construction site.
-You want to ensure that they have the needed skills before stepping on the construction site to prevent injuries or casualties.
+You want to ensure that they have the needed skills and know how to use the equipment for lifting solutions and other heavy machinery before stepping on the construction site to prevent injuries or casualties.
 They must also cooperate with their principal contractor and other duty holders to promote a smooth operation.
 Complying with the site rules and procedures is also important, so keep this in mind.
 It’s also essential that they report any risks that can undermine their safety and other people at the construction site.